Travel Guide

 To get to Mooney Falls from Havasu campgrounds, you'll need to adventure down the set of man-made chains and ladders!

-Hiking to Beaver Falls - As we hiked from Mooney Falls to Beaver Falls, this section of the trail was the most overgrown and unmaintained.
+Hiking to Beaver Falls - As we hiked from Mooney Falls to Beaver Falls, this section of the trail was the most overgrown and unmaintained, as expected as we were the first Havasu visitors of the 2023 season.
 There was dead shrubbery scratching our legs and we could barely see the trail.
 And knowing where we needed to cross Havasu Creek was a fun game of “let’s see and find out”!
 But my favorite new feature of the trail was the rock rappelling and scrambling we had to do closer to Beaver Falls.
 Since one of the bridges was damaged by the flood, the Supai tribe installed a makeshift bridge and a great system of ropes for us to climb!
 This was an adrenaline-dumping adventure that involved a lot of screaming, butt-clenching, and motivational cheers from the group!

 *2/10/23 update: other visitors that hiked to Beaver Falls had mentioned that the footbridge was repaired and hikers no longer have to rappel on rocks.